forestryio/forestry.io/hugo/content/blog/why-we-created-a-git-backed-content-manager.md

 Automatic deployment is a crucial part of efficiently maintaining a static site, and the easiest way to take advantage of the readily available deployment tools is to **put your site in a Git repository**.
 This makes it simple for deployment tools to retrieve your code in order to build your static site and deploy it to your webserver.

 ## Storing Content in Version Control

-Because a static site doesn’t run any code on the webserver, only static files, content **must** be updated by committing changes to the site’s Git repository.
-While this may seem llimiting at first, it can offer some distinct advantages.
+Because a static site doesn’t run any code on the webserver, only static files, content can only be updated by rebuilding and redeploying the website.
+It therefore makes sense to keep your content in a Git repository, just like your code.
+While this may seem limiting at first, it can offer some distinct advantages.

-### Code and Content Live Together
+### Content is Portable

 A traditional CMS will store content in a database, or in files on the webserver where the code is running.
 Migrating one of these websites to a new server, or adopting a modern development process where developers work on a local copy of the website, requires copying this content to the new environment.

-A static site in a repository, on the other hand, contains both code and content together, so anybody with a copy of the codebase also has all of the website’s content.
+Storing a site's content in Git makes it easy to copy and share with everyone who needs access to it.
+It's also easy to merge changes from multiple users &mdash; something that can not easily be done with multiple copies of a database or un-versioned files.

 ### Access Full Content History and Recover Changes